ananyapuru/CPSC-484-Group-Project/Group_27/README.md

     - Operating System: Linux Ubuntu 20.04
     - Information: The display used in this project was a TV, however, other devices (desktop/laptop computers) may suffice.
 If you choose to use a hardware setup different from that of this project's, note that the location of the display relative to the sensor is important.
 For this project, the center of the TV is approximately 450 in the positive y direction (down) from the camera.
 It is also important that the display's physical location is spacious enough in the +z direction; the system doesn't allow for the user to have a small enough z position (relative to the camera).

-## Constraints in Deployment Environment

-Some physical constraints to consider when implementing the project:

-* Kinect Azure's relative position to the display
-    - With our system prototype, the sensor camera was mounted directly atop the display, oriented such that there was no significant angle between the camera and display's directions.
-If the sensor camera is mounted in another location (below the display, to the sides, etc.), it is important that conditions for logic components be updated, as position coordinates will change.
-* Distance from Kinect Azure sensor to in-frame objects
-    - The system will halt if the user is too close to the sensor or partially out of frame; it is important that the user be provided adequate space for movement, so that the system may proceed.

 ## Contributors